Workflow

 : "The Operating System for AI", Anaconda, will be installed when set totrue

 .
-However, please take note that if Anaconda is installed, the Docker image size will grow to > 20Gb.
-That does not includes the additionalcondaPackages
+However, please note that if Anaconda is installed, the Docker image size will grow to > 20GB.
+This does not include additionalcondaPackages

 .
 Defaults tofalse